TonyIvchenko/playground/shared/README.md

 - keep the copy short and app-specific instead of repeating generic boilerplate
 - use the footer for disclaimers and privacy expectations, not for live status updates

+For browser-app help affordances, keep the disclosure pattern shared too:

+- use one shared drawer shell with `app-help-drawer`, `app-help-toggle`, `app-help-grid`, `app-help-block`, `app-help-kicker`, and `app-help-list`
+- prefer the exact summary label `Help & Shortcuts`
+- keep the three drawer labels consistent: `How to use`, `Best results`, and `Shortcuts`
+- use `app-keycap` and `app-key-row` for real keyboard shortcuts when an app has them
+- if an app has no special keyboard behavior yet, say that plainly instead of inventing fake shortcuts

 Apps can still define their own local aliases, but those aliases should map back to the shared roles here instead of inventing a brand new base token set each time.